theyakka/dazza/README.md

 # Features

+Dazza has only the coolest features:
+- Wildcard / named route parameters (e.g.: `/users/:id`)
+- Query string parameter support
+- Pass custom parameters when evaluating routes
+- Global context for route handlers (allows for immutable, shared values to be passed to each invocation)
+- Result value for handler calls
+- Easily extended for custom routing needs

 # Installing

-**Dazza (probably) requires Dart 2.0+.** Dazza was developed on the 2.0 (pre-release) version of Dart and has not been tested on previous versions.
-It probably works fine on 1.X as well.
+**Dazza will probably require Dart 2.0+.** Dazza was developed on the 2.0 (pre-release) version of Dart but, for now, it probably works fine on 1.X as well.

 To install, add the following line to the `dependencies` section of your `pubspec.yaml` file: